 I think you get the idea.
 The possibilities are quite unlimited.
 So are the funky names you can think up to make them taste even better!

 Here’s a twist I tried last night – Nutty Gold Kale Chips.
 It was wonderful!

 - 1 teaspoon turmeric.
 (Ginger and turmeric have anti-inflammatory properties.)

-I added this mix to 2 tablespoons of grapeseed oil.
+I added this mix to 2 tablespoons of olive oil.
 I thought the paste might be too thick to work with, but it was actually easy to massage onto the kale.
 I baked this the same way as the basic kale chips.
 Warm from the oven these were unbelievably good.